 Sam described the whole experience in Milwaukee as exciting and validating.
 Just being there made his self-esteem and confidence grow.
 He felt that being at Phoenix WBC and serving as a panelist with other amputees helped in his own recovery and gave him a sense of accomplishment.

 Surviving a burn or any traumatic injury is devastating to both the survivor and also his or her loved ones.
-These injuries can change a person’s appearance and impair physical functioning as he or she once knew it.
+These injuries can change a person’s appearance and impair physical functioning as the survivor once knew it.
 Going through an amputation, whether it is a finger, hand, arm, toe, foot, or leg or any other body part, is a further loss that changes appearance and physical capabilities as well.

 The good news is that with modern technology and design, options for adapting and adjusting in order to get back to living exist.
 As daunting as the task of relearning what you once took for granted can be, the wonderful thing is that you can regain your abilities, just in new and different ways.

-What advice do you have for someone who is just beginning his or her journey through changed appearance/functioning?
+What advice do you have for someone who is just beginning their journey through changed appearance functioning?

-- Find new recreational activities.
-(Sam tried white water rafting with the support group to make friends, and build self-esteem and confidence.
+Find new recreational activities.
+(Sam tried white water rafting with the support group to make friends, build self-esteem and regain confidence.
 He also went on an amputee cruise, which he really enjoyed.)